 @bd_home | Panelling Bundle |Decorating Centre Online

-You will also need to choose the thickness of your panelling too.
+You will also need to choose the thickness of your panelling for the walls.
 This is again very much based on your own likes and dislikes.
 You can always cut some sample pieces of panelling down and place them on your wall to choose your own individual thickness.

-In our DIY Panelling video, we chose a 10cm thickness.
+In our DIY Panelling video, we chose a 10cm thickness but this is upto you.

 When you have decided what type of panelling you’re going for, as well as which wall it is going onto, you will now have to source your wall panelling.
 You can either go to your local DIY shop to source this wood or you can go to a local carpenter who will be able to cut it into a wide variety of styles for you.